 Central Burgenland is known for its wine region.
 Most of the wine is cultivated on small hills near the border of Hungary.
 At Eisenberg, you have a view that disappears into the horizon.
 In the middle of the vineyards, they have built a viewing platform easily accessible by car.
 Use the 15 minutes you need to venture off the main road, even just passing by, to enjoy one of Burgenland’s fantastic viewpoints.
 The plain at the foot of the hills extends well into Hungary.
 For more info: Weinblick am Eisenberg and location on Google Maps.

 Not the easiest place to find, but well worth the hassle when you get there.
 Accessible by car and a 10-minute walk through the forest.
 This viewpoint gives you a sensational view of the Danube River.
 Moreover, you will see one of the most striking features of the mighty river, as it makes an S-shaped bend through the hills.
 It’s a lovely spot in the forest with picnic tables.
 Thus, bring your lunch and enjoy the stunning views.
 See where to find it on Google Maps.

 8. Jakobskreuz (Tyrol)

-With 1456 metres above sea-level this viewpoint is not at a very high altitude compared to other cool viewpoints in Austria.
-Nonetheless, the 30-metre-tall cross-shaped tower gives you fantastic 360° views.
+With 1456 metres above sea level, this viewpoint is not at a very high altitude compared to other astonishing viewpoints in Austria.
+Nonetheless, the 30-meter-tall cross-shaped tower gives you fantastic 360° views.
 Check out their website for more info.